Tennessee Tax Revolt: Activities

 Cunningham has frequently been interviewed in Tennessee state and local media outlets about tax and budgetary issues.
 TTR's own events, as well as Tea Party movement and other events and rallies around Tennessee and around the country.
 He spoke as a panelist at a Tennessee Alliance for Progress event in 2005.
-In 2009, TTR spoke at a Nashville Tea Party rally in opposition to the federal bank bailouts in response to the financial crisis and in opposition to the stimulus expenditures.
+In 2009, TTR spoke at a Nashville Tea Party rally in opposition to the federal bank bailouts in response to the 2008 financial crisis and in opposition to the economic stimulus of the American Recovery and Reinvestment Act of 2009.
 In 2011, Cunningham was a guest speaker at a paid event held by several other state organizations and described as a conservative "grassroots legislative training" session.
 In a January 2011 presentation to the Tea Party of Bradley County (entitled "How to Fight Local Tax Hikes and Win") Cunningham invoked Khmer Rouge, Stalinist Russia, and the Chinese Communist Party "Thankfully we haven't had to result [sic] in violence and certainly no one is advocating that, but clearly many people have.
 And clearly many people had the opportunity to fight these forces of tyranny and they didn't do it.
 Ultimately, the burden is on our shoulders and we've got to accept that burden and we've got to take the time to get involved in government at every level - nationally, state, local."
 Cunningham moderated a Tennessee 20th Senatorial District Republican candidate discussion forum in 2012.

 TTR has sponsored efforts to persuade state officials and candidates to sign a "Taxpayer Protection Pledge" promising not to raise taxes.
 The organization has also sponsored polls of Tennessee voters on various issues.
 TTR endorses candidates in state elections; in 2006, it endorsed Edward Glenn Bryant, in his unsuccessful 2006 bid for a Tennessee U.S. Senate seat.